tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Offer Decisioning Engine/Exercise7-OfferActivity.md

 ![Demo](images/createDecision2.png)

-3. Drag and drop or click on the “+” to add the placements for the banner, email text and mobile text from the list to add it to the activity.
+3. Drag and drop or click on the “+” to add the placements for the banner, email text and mobile text from the list to add it to the canvas.

     ![Demo](images/createDecision3.png)